seanreed1111/sql-recipes/recipes.md

 4 rows SELECTed
-The older DECODE statement is the most basic of the Oracle functions that converts one set of values to another; you can convert numeric codes to human-readable text values or vice versa, as we do in the previous solutions.
-DECODE has been available in Oracle since the earliest releases.
+The older DECODE statement is the most basic of the SQL functions that converts one set of values to another; you can convert numeric codes to human-readable text values or vice versa, as we do in the previous solutions.
+DECODE has been available in SQL since the earliest releases.
 DECODE has a variable number of arguments, but the arguments can be divided into three groups:
 The column or expression to be translated
 One or more pairs of values; the first value is the existing value and the second is the translated value A single default value if the column or expression to be translated does not match the first value of any of the specified pairs